The Hamiltonian formalism of the Inverse Problem: Linear Hamiltonian Systems

 \subsection{Eigenvalue zero}

-Following Lemma shows that in the case of unique eigenvalue zero the underlying structure of the Hamiltonian description is either a poisson structure or a proper big-isotrpic one. \begin{lemma} Matrix $D_s(0)$ in Item {\bf (i)} of Theorem~\ref{diagonal-form-D} can either be chosen to be invertible or $\ker D_s(0)\cap \ker \J_s(0)\neq 0$.
-It can be chosen invertible if and only if it contains only odd dimensional Jordan blocks $J_{s_i}(0)$ or pairs $(J_{s_j},J_{s_j})$ where $s_j$ is even. \end{lemma} \begin{proof} The first block of $D_s(0)$ i.e. $D_r$ is an arbitrary symmetric matrix, so it can be chosen to be invertible.
-In the rest of the proof we always assume that $D_r$ is invertible.
-As we mentioned before without losing generality, we may assume that $s_1\leq s_2\leq \ldots\leq s_k$.
+The following lemma proves the existence of a class of linear vector fields which can only have Hamiltonian description w.r.t. to a big-isotropic structure which is not Dirac. \begin{lemma} If there is no possibility for the matrix $\Dd(0)$, in item {\bf (i)} of Theorem~\ref{diagonal-form-D}, to be non-singular, then $\ker \Dd(0)\cap \ker \J(0)\neq 0$.
+It can be chosen non-singular if and only if it contains only odd dimensional\footnote{Every non-degenerate eigenvalue is considered as a one dimensional Jordan block.} Jordan blocks $J_{2k+1}(0)$ or pairs of $(J_{2l},J_{2l})$. \end{lemma} \begin{proof} The first block, $D_r$, of $\Dd(0)$ is an arbitrary symmetric matrix, so it can be chosen to be non-singular.
+In the rest of the proof we always assume that $D_r$ is non-singular.
+As we mentioned before, without losing generality, we may assume that $s_1\leq s_2\leq \ldots\leq s_k$.
 Our proof goes by induction on the number of degenerate Jordan blocks.
-For $k=1$ if $\J_{s_1}(0)$ is even dimensional then the counter diagonal and all the upper sub-counter diagonals of $D_{s_1}$ are zero.
-For example for $s_1=4$ we have
+For $k=1$ if $J_{s_1}(0)$ is even dimensional, then the anti-diagonal and all the upper anti-diagonals of $D_{s_1}$ are zero -- see~\eqref{D4-D5} for the case of $s_1=4$.
+This means that $\Dd(0)$ is always singular.
+Furthermore, since its $(r+1)^{\rm th}$ column is zero, we have For example, when $B$ has $r$ non-degenerate zero eigenvalues and a Jordan block of dimension $4$ associated to a degenerate eigenvalue zero, we have

-This means that $D_{s}(0)$ can not be chosen to be invertible since the column $r+1$ is always zero.
-Furthermore, If $s_1$ is odd dimensional, the matrix $D_{s_1}$ can be chosen to be invertible.
-Simply, set the counter diagonal different than zero and the rest of its elements equal to zero.
-Setting $d_{r,s_1}=\0$, we get $D_s(0)=\diag(D_r,D_s(0))$, which means that $D_s(0)$ can be chosen to be invertible.
-Now assume that Lemma holds when $\J_s(0)$ has $k-1$ degenerate Jordan blocks.
-We consider two cases. \begin{itemize} \item[$1)$] If $s_k$ is odd dimensional, we chose $D_{s_k}$ to be invertible.
-Then we write $D_s(0)$ in the following block form
+If $s_1$ is odd dimensional, its anti-diagonal can be chosen to be non-zero and the rest of its elements to be zero -- see~\eqref{D4-D5} for the case of $s_1=5$.
+This means the matrix $D_{s_1}$ and, consequently, the matrix $\Dd(0)$ can be chosen to be non-singular.

+Now assume that the statement of the lemma holds when $\J(0)$ has $k-1$ degenerate Jordan blocks.
+We consider two cases. \begin{itemize} \item[$1)$] If $s_k$ is odd dimensional, we chose $D_{s_k}$ to be non-singular.
+Then write $\Dd(0)$ in the form